 - The crown chakra, which is supposed to relate to one's psychic ability, is often associated with the color violet.

-- Violet (which purple resemles) is the most intense spectrum color perceivable by humans.
+- Violet (which purple resembles) is the most intense color in the spectrum perceivable by humans.
 As such, violet/purple glow is exceedingly rare in nature and indicates extremely high energies and temperature.
+For example, the brightest stars in the universe emit primarily blue light; there are no stars bright enough to emit primarily violet light.

-- Meanwhile, purple and magenta which often are substituted for violet do not even exist.
+- Meanwhile, purple and magenta, which often are substituted for violet, do not exist in the light spectrum.
 They are transitional colors invented by our brains in an attempt to bridge two non-overlapping parts of the spectrum.
 Then again...